4 Social Media Mistakes That Can Sink Your Business

 • Nothing works better than content when you want to build trust on virtual platforms.
 Use the 80/20 rule, which is to ensure that about 80% of your content should consist of engaging and informative posts, which your target audience wants to need whereas 20% of the posts could be more promotional.

-• With too much noise and information overload in the digital space, even the best of the marketing efforts can go in vain.
+• With too much noise and information overload in the digital space, even the best of marketing efforts can go in vain.
 This is where social media influencers enter the scene.
-These expert, well-connected individuals can help spread the word about your brand and business, leading to a win-win situation.
-They can be thought leaders, bloggers, industry experts, celebrities, social celebrities and brand advocates, who can help you link with and build relationships with a wider audience.
+This expert, well-connected individuals can help spread the word about your brand and business, leading to a win-win situation.
+They can be thought leaders, bloggers, industry experts, celebrities, social celebrities, and brand advocates, who can help you link with and build relationships with a wider audience.

 4) Not making the most of trending topics

-Breaking news headlines, pop culture or plain silly things that we think about, anything can become the trending topic on social media.
+Breaking news headlines, pop culture, or plain silly things that we think about, anything can become a trending topic on social media.
 Trending topics are searched by your existing and potential target audience worldwide and drive traffic to your social media profile(s).
-This step also leads to an increase in the number of views, shares, likes, clicks and even conversions.
+This step also leads to an increase in the number of views, shares, likes, clicks, and even conversions.

-Aligning yourself to trending topics is all about posting the right thing and at the right time to cash-in on the opportunities abundant on social media.
-Not doing so can inevitably lead to your brand or business lagging behind competition as it won’t get as much visibility on the social media space.
+Aligning yourself to trending topics is all about posting the right thing at the right time to cash in on the opportunities abundant on social media.
+Not doing so can inevitably lead to your brand or business lagging behind the competition as it won’t get as much visibility in the social media space.

 Here is how you can make the most of trending topics on social media platforms:

-Make sure that the content you generate provides a fodder for thought for your target audience or simply entertains them.
-To make your task easier, you can take the help of a number of tools available especially for this purpose.
+Make sure that the content you generate provides fodder for thought for your target audience or simply entertains them.
+To make your task easier, you can take the help of a number of tools available, especially for this purpose.

 • Checking posts on sensitive topics.
 Never make the fatal mistake of capitalizing on sensitive topics just to draw attention to a Tweet or Facebook post.
-You never know when things can spiral out of order and lead to a controversy.
-Things like this tends to give your business a bad reputation and once it goes viral, there is nothing you can do about it and many a times, even public apology can’t undo the damage to your business’s repute.
+You never know when things can spiral out of order and lead to controversy.
+Things like this tend to give your business a bad reputation and once it goes viral, there is nothing you can do about it, and many times, even a public apology can’t undo the damage to your business’s reputation.